James Tahhan: Early career

 His first job after graduating from Le Cordon Bleu was as a line-cook at "Arabian Nights", a Mediterranean restaurant in Miami.

 After almost six years working with different brands and products on radio, Tahhan auditioned for a position in Telemundo.
 He responded to an open-call audition for Telemundo's morning show Levantate (now known as Un Nuevo Día).
 He was named the official chef co-host of the show and the network.

 Telemundo

-Currently, Tahhan is a co-host of the morning show, Un Nuevo Día, which has earned him two Emmy Awards.
+Tahhan was a co-host of the morning show, Un Nuevo Día, which has earned him three national Emmy Awards.

 Tahhan has crossed-over to the English market.
 During an initiative named "Healthy Week" by the network NBC Universal, he spoke to American viewers, promoting healthy meals that could be made at home.

-During Hispanic Heritage Month, Tahhan was chosen to participate in segments of the Today Show, where he shared his thoughts on Latin American dishes.
+Tahhan has been featured on the Today Show, where he shared his take on Latin American Cuisine.

 Utilísima

-In March 2012, James was selected by Utilísima to be one of their newest faces on their hit T.V. show, "Puro Chef".
+In March 2012, Tahhan was selected by Utilísima to be one of their newest faces on their hit T.V. show, "Puro Chef".
 He has subsequently participated on the 4th and 5th season of the show, and has conducted the special Thanksgiving edition.

+BELatina

+Tahhan is the host of BeLatina, a show dedicated to women's empowerment and cultural diversity.
+The show airs on the Lifetime network and features inspiring stories and interviews with influential women from all walks of life.